RhoDARTS: Differentiable Quantum Architecture Search with Density Matrix Simulations: QuantumDARTS specification

 \subsection{Implementation details}

-We implemented qDARTS in PyTorch~\cite{imambi2021pytorch}, which has an in-built method, \texttt{torch.nn.functional.gumbel\_softmax}, for the Gumbel-softmax trick that automatically handles the hard and soft sampling in the forward and backward passes.
-In all of our qDARTS experiments, we chose $\tau=0.05$ and updated the gate parameters in an inner loop of 10 iterations.
+We implemented qDARTS in PyTorch~\citep{imambi2021pytorch}, which has an in-built method, \texttt{torch.nn.functional.gumbel\_softmax}, for the Gumbel-softmax trick that automatically handles the hard and soft sampling in the forward and backward passes.

 Note that qDARTS requires two loss functions, $\mathcal{L}_\alpha$ for the architecture parameters and $\mathcal{L}_\theta$ for the gate parameters.
 In our experiments, $\mathcal{L}_\alpha$ included the VQA loss function with the entropy regularization term, and $\mathcal{L}_\theta$ included the VQA loss function with the angle penalty term.